t-hanya/chainer-SSDH/README.rst

 ::

-   $ python code/train.py -g 0 --out output/unit48 --unit 48
+   $ python code/train.py -g 0 --out output/unit48 --units 48

 Please check the all options by using ``--help`` option.